Prehistoric Egypt: Paleolithic

+Egypt has been inhabited by humans (including archaic humans) for over a million (and probably over 2 million) years, though the evidence for early occupation of Egypt is sparse and fragmentary.
+The oldest archaeological finds in Egypt, stone tools belonging to the Oldowan industry, are poorly dated.
+These tools are succeeded by those belonging to the Acheulean industry.
+The youngest Achulean sites in Egypt date to around 400,000–300,000 years ago.

+During the Late Pleistocene, when Egypt was occupied by modern humans, several archaeological industries are recognised including the Silsilian, Fakhurian, Afian, Kubbaniyan, Idfuan-Shuwikhatian, and the Isnan industries.

 Wadi Halfa

-Some of the oldest known structures were discovered in Egypt by archaeologist Waldemar Chmielewski along the southern border near Wadi Halfa, Sudan in Arkin 8 site.
+Some of the oldest known structures were discovered in Egypt by archaeologist Waldemar Chmielewski along the southern border near Wadi Halfa, Sudan, at the Arkin 8 site.
 Chmielewski dated the structures to 100,000 BC.
 The remains of the structures are oval depressions about 30 cm deep and 2 × 1 meters across.
 Many are lined with flat sandstone slabs which served as tent rings supporting a dome-like shelter of skins or brush.
-This type of dwelling provided a place to live, but if necessary, could be taken down easily and moved.
+This type of dwelling provided a place to live, but if necessary, could be taken down easily and transported.
 They were mobile structures—easily disassembled, moved, and reassembled—providing hunter-gatherers with semi-permanent habitation.

 Aterian industry

 Aterian tool-making reached Egypt c.
-40,000 BC.
+42,000 BP.

 Khormusan industry

 The Khormusan industry in Egypt began between 42,000 and 32,000 BP.
 Khormusans developed tools not only from stone but also from animal bones and hematite.
 They also developed small arrow heads resembling those of Native Americans, but no bows have been found.
 The end of the Khormusan industry came around 16,000 B.C. with the appearance of other cultures in the region, including the Gemaian.